The Effects of Tobacco Smoke on Children

-These tips have helped smokers become ex-smokers.
+Here are some tips that have helped smokers become ex-smokers.

 - Set a quit date, and spread the news to family and friends to gain their support.

 - Drink lots of water.
-Avoid beverages, such as coffee and alcoholic drinks, that you may associate with smoking.
+Avoid beverages, such as coffee and alcoholic drinks that you may associate with smoking.